chrisjz/aiden/README.md

 enabling AIden to process and integrate sensory data such as auditory, visual, olfactory, gustatory, and tactile inputs.

-Leveraging most recent machine learning models, AIden incorporates BakLLaVA for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
+Leveraging most recent machine learning models, AIden incorporates Ollama-compatible models for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
 This allows AIden to interact with its environment in nuanced and human-like ways.
 Key components of the system include virtual representations of the hippocampus for memory, the neocortex for sensory perception, and the amygdala for emotional responses, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.

 Our aim is to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting